Nursery Hours:

 Yes

 If you enjoy the antics of hummingbirds, be sure to include a few Baja Fairy Dusters in your garden.
-Their bright red-orange, tufted flowers provide year-around color and nectar, although the showiest displays are from spring through fall.
-Baja Fairy Duster has ferny green foliage and an open irregular form that lends itself well to natural landscapes.
-Mature plants might reach a size of 4 to 6 feet tall and wide.
-Baja Fairy Duster can be used in full sun or part shade and is tolerant of most soil types.
-Temperatures below 20° F can cause some twig damage.
-Any shaping or pruning should be done in the late spring, but be careful not to overdue it, as heavy pruning will inhibit flower production!
-Native to Mexico
+Their bright red-orange, tufted flowers provide year-around color and nectar, with the showiest displays from spring through fall.
+Baja Fairy Duster has ferny green foliage and an open, irregular form that lends itself well to natural landscapes.
+Mature plants reach 4 to 6 feet tall and wide.
+It thrives in full sun or part shade and tolerates most soil types.
+Temperatures below 20° F may cause twig damage.
+Prune lightly in late spring; avoid heavy pruning as it inhibits flowering.
+Native to northwestern Mexico.

 Growing Plants in the Desert — Important Information